 - We approach a sign that says "NO Skateboarding, Bike Riding, etc." He has learned to point to it and say, "NO!!!!"
 Already reading, eh?

-- We get closer to the mailbox and he says,
+- We get closer to the mailbox and he says, "Hi, Make!"

 - I grab the keys and he watches as I get our actual mail.